From the Provence of the Popes to the Luberon – Self-guided

 Bonaventure, New Carlisle, Paspébiac, Shigawake, Port-Daniel, Newport, Pabos Mills, Chandler (86 km).

-Baie-des-Chaleurs still envelops us in its majestic blue curtain, but this time we're climbing a little, so get your legs ready before you set off!
-It's in the last 30 kilometers of the day, particularly towards L'Anse-aux-Gascons, that the road climbs.
-Hang in there, because when you arrive in Chandler, you can cool off or reward your efforts with a delicious seafood platter!
+Chaleur Bay still envelops us in its majestic blue curtain, but this time we’ll be climbing a bit, so warm up your legs before we set off!
+It’s during the last 30 kilometers of the day, particularly around L’Anse-aux-Gascons, that the road starts to climb.
+Hang in there—once you arrive in Chandler, you’ll be able to cool off, or reward yourself with a delicious seafood platter!

 Day 5

-By the fifth day, Baie-des-Chaleurs holds no more secrets for you... or so it would have you believe!
-The gently rolling road allows you to fully immerse yourself in the magnificent scenery, with Percé Rock awaiting you at the end of the road!
-Standing before this natural wonder, you can say "mission accomplished"!
+By the fifth day, Chaleur Bay will hold no more secrets for you… or so it would have you believe!
+The gently rolling road lets you fully soak in the magnificent scenery, with the journey culminating in a view of Percé Rock!
+Standing before this natural wonder, you can say, “Mission accomplished!”

 Day 6

-Free day or loop via Weygand, Ireland.
+A day off or a loop via Weygand, Ireland.
 (18 km).

-After all that effort, it's time to enjoy yourself!
-That's why we're offering you a free day around Percé before heading back to Pointe-à-la-Croix the next day.
-Unless...
+After all that effort, it’s time to relax!
+That’s why we’re offering you a free day to explore the area around Percé before heading back to Pointe-à-la-Croix the next day.
+Unless…

-Not satisfied yet?
-Discover the heights of Percé with a 30-kilometer loop.
-Be warned!
-Have a light breakfast this morning, as the loop starts with a 250-meter climb after just 2 kilometers!
+Still hungry for more?
+Explore the hills of Percé on a roughly 30-kilometer loop.
+Heads up!
+Keep breakfast light this morning, since the loop starts with a climb of over 250 meters just 2 kilometers in!

 Day 7